 With the introduction of versatile, advanced materials like these, we’re constantly pushing the limits of our 3D printers as well as what additive manufacturing is capable of across the industry.

 Grey Pro Resin: Your Go-To Works-Like Prototyping Material

 Grey Pro Resin’s high precision, moderate elongation, and resistance to deformation over time make it a versatile material suitable for a wide range of engineering applications.

 Our library of Standard Resins offers numerous options for looks-like prototypes and concept models with smooth surfaces that show fine detail, but we know that for rigorous hands-on prototyping and function and fit testing, parts need to be able to withstand more stress.

 Use Grey Pro for applications like form and fit testing, injection molded product prototypes, mold masters for plastics and silicones, and jigs and fixtures for manufacturing.

-Grey Pro Resin requires Resin Tank LT for a longer lifetime and maximum precision.
+Grey Pro Resin requires Resin Tank LT for successful printing.